imagej/imagej.github.io/pages/MorphoLibJ.md

 on a binary image.
 Left: original binary image.
 Middle: identification of connected components.
-Right: only the connected components with a sufficient size (defined by the area), have been retained.](MorphoLibJ-binary-area-opening.png
-"Example of area opening on a binary image.
+Right: only the connected components with a sufficient size (defined by the area), have been retained.](/images/pages/MorphoLibJ-binary-area-opening.png "Example of area opening on a binary image.
 Left: original binary image.
 Middle: identification of connected components.
-Right: only the connected components with a sufficient size (defined by the area), have been retained.")
+Right: only the connected components with a sufficient size (defined by the area), have been retained.")"

 #### Application to grayscale images